lcurrier/lcurrier.github.io/cv/index.md

 -- "To Post, Or Not To Post: An Investigation of Posted Wage Information in Online Job Advertisements."

--- "Does German Asylum Seeker Allocation Change Perception."
-With Chiara Frato and Winnie van Dyke

 -- "Does School Attendance Impact Graduation Rates: An Investigation of DCPS."
 With Mary Vansuch